 — T.R.
 Thibodeau (@lavishventures) September 20, 2018

-I have an earlier blog post that addresses the ADD & ADHD issue and a new study.
+I have an earlier article that addresses the ADD & ADHD issue and another study.

 I know it is a potentially a contentious statement to imply that too much screen time could possibly cause ADHD.